recetasdemama/wordpress/wp-content/plugins/ewww-image-optimizer/readme.txt

 = How are JPGs optimized? =

 Lossless optimization is done with the command *jpegtran -copy all -optimize -progressive -outfile optimized-file original-file*.
 Optionally, the -copy switch gets the 'none' parameter if you choose to strip metadata from your JPGs on the options page.
-Lossy optimization is done using the outstanding JPEGmini utility.
+Lossy optimization is done using the outstanding TinyJPG and JPEGmini utilities.

 = How are PNGs optimized? =

 There are three parts (and all are optional).
 First, using the command *pngquant original-file*, then using the commands *pngout-static -s2 original-file* and *optipng -o2 original-file*.
 You can adjust the optimization levels for both tools on the settings page.
 Optipng is an automated derivative of pngcrush, which is another widely used png optimization utility.
+EWWW I.O.
+Cloud uses TinyPNG for even better lossy compression than standalone pngquant.

 = How are GIFs optimized? =